keziakas/Statistics-Notes-Exercises/README.md

 # Statistics-Notes-Exercises
-Private sessions and lessons with excersises
+Private sessions and lessons with exercises